When I mention Cook Islands back in Australia, most people reply with ‘ooh, where’s that?!’

 This is what brought me to starting this island website: My slight obsession with island life, island time & island food!
 So I’m going to tell you all about it, from my point of view.

-Because I’ve visited 4 times, I have been able to find the best accommodation for singles, couples & families wanting to stay in Rarotonga for the cheapest cost.
+Because I’m a return visitor, I have been able to find the best accommodation for singles, couples & families wanting to stay in Rarotonga for the cheapest cost.

 It can be an expensive holiday if you stay in one of the resorts to enjoy unnecessary extras like